 Additional Cleveland Cavaliers Info

-Following the NBA lottery, Cleveland ended up with the fifth selection overall, which they used on Vanderbilt freshman point guard Darius Garland, which is an interesting decision considering the fact that their top draft choice in 2018 was another point guard, Collin Sexton.
+Following the NBA lottery, Cleveland ended up with the fifth selection overall, which they used on Vanderbilt freshman point guard Darius Garland, which is an interesting decision because their top draft choice in 2018 was another point guard, Collin Sexton.
 A confusing decision by team management.
 With their second selection in the first round, they chose Belmont small forward Dylan Windler.
 In free agency, Cleveland made two smaller additions- shooting guard J.P.
 Macura and shooting guard Sindarius Thornwell.

 Cleveland is in the early stages of a long rebuild and for the second time in his career, All-Star forward Kevin Love is stuck on a bad team.
-He is definitely a trade deadline candidate and probably will be dealt.
+He is a trade deadline candidate and probably will be dealt with.
 The only question is to who?